-A listener of money expert Clark Howard’s podcast recently asked whether it makes sense to book a cruise with an e-check, an electronic payment that pulls funds from your checking account.
+A listener to Clark’s podcast asked whether it makes sense to book a cruise with an e-check, an electronic payment that pulls funds from your checking account.

-While that may sound convenient, Clark cautions against using an e-check, which works just like an electronic debit card, to book travel.
+While that may sound like a good deal, Clark cautions against using an e-check, which works just like an electronic debit card, to book travel.
 As you know, Clark is not a fan of debit cards because they don’t offer the same protections as credit cards.

 “I always want you to pay for a cruise with a credit card, never with a debit card,” Clark says.

 Aside from the better consumer protections credit cards offer, Clark points to another reason why you’d want to use a credit card to pay for your cruise.
-He notes that the cruise industry is currently burdened with debt and says that any one of the big cruise line companies could fold at any minute.
+He notes that the cruise industry has been saddled with debt and their long-term solvency remains in question.
 It might be impossible to get your money back if you’ve paid with an e-check.

 What Is the Best Credit Card To Use To Pay for a Cruise?